Selected Documents on Eighteenth Century Anglo-Indian Legal History

 - This is the founding charter of the first Anglo-Indian court to feature professional common law judges.
 It was established by order of Parliament in the Regulating Act of 1773.

-Selected Reported Cases:(extracted from legal reporters and other sources)
+Selected Cases:(extracted from legal reporters and other sources)